The Riot Club: Plot

 Miles, drunk and seemingly depressed after what happened to Lauren, stays quiet for the rest of the night, while Alistair works up the rest with his political ideals of the rich and the poor.
 Becoming progressively more drunk and ingesting drugs, they start to wreck the room.
 When Chris comes to confront them, Alistair insults Chris by giving him money which he does not accept, telling them they are no better than a bunch of kids breaking shop windows and that they are just spoiled brats.
 Alistair punches him followed by the others who viciously attack him until he becomes unconscious.
 While the members become frantic realizing what they just have done, Miles calls for an ambulance.

 The boys are all arrested but believing that the club is more important than the individual, they agree not to give statements.
-The club meet after the incident and agree that Miles, as the newest club member, should take the blame for the attack on Chris.
+The club meets after the incident and agrees that Miles, as the newest club member, should take the blame for the attack on Chris.
 Miles tries to apologise to Lauren, who tells him to never talk to her again.
 Later, Chris's skin is then found underneath Alistair's fingernails, meaning they can arrest and charge him.
 Alistair is sent down (expelled) from Oxford, being the only one arrested for the incident, whilst the others are allowed to continue their studies without any criminal charges.
 After a talk with the dean, Miles is approached by the new president of the Riot Club, Guy Bellingfield, to re-join next year, but after nearly having to leave university because of the scandal, he decides to leave the club, a decision which the new president mocks.

-Alistair is invited to a meeting with Jeremy in London, who asks for the Riot Club to be kept out of future court appearances, and assures Alistair that in spite of being kicked out of Oxford, the boy is still a Riot member.
-Though Alistair is at first aggressively dismissive of Jeremy's proposed assistance, Alistair is brought around when Jeremy offers the boy a position in his office and an assured future.
+Alistair is invited to a meeting with Jeremy in London, who asks for the Riot Club to be kept out of future court appearances, and assures Alistair that despite being kicked out of Oxford, the boy is still a Riot member.
+Though Alistair is initially aggressively dismissive of Jeremy's proposed assistance, Alistair is brought around when Jeremy offers the boy a position in his office and an assured future.
 The film concludes with Alistair leaving the meeting with Jeremy, a smug smile on his face as he walks down the street.